 What is willpower?
 Also sometimes referred to as self-control, willpower is a skill that can be developed.
-It is the ability to put off gratification and to not give into temptations.
+It is the ability to put off gratification and not give in to temptations.
 It also means ignoring impulses, overriding negative thoughts and emotions, and the ability to think and act in a conscious way rather than with emotions.

 Many factors come into play when the individual tries to resist using again and one very important factor is their willpower.
 Improving willpower can help avoid relapse.